tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Visually the best number for `k`, is the `k` value where the curve turns showing like an elbow on the curve.

-* Analytically using the inertia, we choose as the best `k`, the `k` value where adding more clusters only marginally decreases the inertia.
+* Analytically, using the inertia, we choose as the best `k`, the `k` value where adding more clusters only marginally decreases the inertia.

-Comment to students, that Today they will learn how to use `K-Means` and finding the best value for `k` using Python.
+Reassure students that while this may sound complex, K-Means is actually quite simple to implement using Python.

 Close the presentation, open the starter unsolved Jupyter notebook and live code the demo by highlighting the following: